 - Soap and water

 You can also keep wasps at bay by spraying any nests that are on your property with a simple soap and water solution.
-According to researchers, soap affects the breathing of wasps and can result in almost instant death.
-This is a good way to kill wasps more humanely than chemicals do.
-It is also more environmentally friendly.
+Soap affects the breathing of wasps and can result in almost instant death.
+It is also more environmentally friendly than some other synthetic options.

 - White vinegar and water

 If you want to get rid of any wasps that will not let you be either outdoors or indoors, you can try to kill them with this simple solution.
-Mix one cup of water and one cup of white vinegar in a spray bottle.
+Mix equal parts water and white vinegar in a spray bottle.
 Use this to spray any wasps that try to get near you or that are inside your home.

 - Chili pepper and water

-If you have chili peppers in your home, this is a simple and very effective repellent.
+If you have chili peppers in your home, this is a simple and potentially very effective repellent.
 Simply chop up two peppers and combine them with three cups of water.
 Boil the mixture for a couple of minutes and allow it to cool.
 Strain the solution into a spray bottle and use it to spray individual wasps or outdoor areas where wasps or their nests may be.
+While there is no scientific evidence that wasps respond to capsaicin (the ingredient that makes peppers spicy), there is anecdotal evidence that it harms and even incapacitates them.

 - A Blend of Essential Oils